sheyls/Data-Process-Covid19/Project Plan - Predicting Severe COVID-19 Cases.md

 Since our main objective is to reduce hospital resource usage and false positives have a low resource cost, the evaluation techniques to be used will be mainly sensitivity (true positive rate) and metrics like the F2 score over other evaluation metrics such as precision (positive predictive value).

 ### Data
-#### Data provided
-As described in the objective section, our data will be sourced from:
-1. Demographic data.
-2. Clinical data.
-3. Hospital admission data.
-4. Social and Behavioral Determinants of Health (SBDH).

 In this section, we will delve into:
 1. the actual data we expect to get from each source